tatianabio/1892769-sedona-26/Readme.md

 ## Limitations

+**Main page**
 1. The project doesn't imply a page for searching for a hotel.
-For this reason, link `Find hotels` leads to the Main page.
+So link `Find hotels` leads to *Main page*.
+**Photos Page**
 2. The project doesn't imply playing videos.
-For this reason, .
+So playing videos is NOT implemented.
+3. Displayed photos are supposed to be the links to their full-scale versions, however the project doesn't imply opening such links.
+So all displayed photos lead to *Photos page*.
+**Review Form**
+4. The project doesn't imply API.

 ---